greed2411/sports_activities_dataset/README.md

 |Decision Tree|0.7394|
 |kNN (k=3) |0.6578|

-### Also Predicting Patient with signals alone, also has been performed, and the results can be seen by scrolling up, they are almost on par with the above results.

-## PCA reduced Dataset, 9120 x 32, available as a .csv file in the repo.
+## PCA Dataset, 9120 x 32, available as a .csv file in the repo.

-### Predicting Activity with signals.
+### Predicting Activity with signals, on PCA dataset

 |**Model**                    |**Accuracy**|